Northern silvery kingfisher

-Description
+Description and taxonomy

 EBird describes the bird as "A small, dashing kingfisher of forested lowland streams in the central Philippines.
 Overall dark blue in color, more purplish on the underparts, with a creamy throat, a cream-colored spot behind the cheek, an orange spot behind the nostril, a white belly, a pale silvery-blue stripe down the back to the tail, and whitish flecks on the head and wing.
 Legs bright red.
 Unmistakable.
-Voice is a simple, high-pitched “tseep,” often given in flight."
+Voice is a simple, high-pitched 'tseep', often given in flight."

 It is differentiated from its southern counterpart by its cream colored throat, cheek and belly versus the bluish-white parts of the Southern silvery kingfisher.
+It also is rich royal blue on breast and flanks and is slightly smaller.
+This species is monotypic and has no subspecies.

+Ecology and behavior

+Diet consists of small fish and crabs.
+Has also been recorded feeding on insects.
+Perches on a low branch beside a stream and dives in to catch its prey then returns to its perch.

+Not much is known about its breeding behaviour but juveniles and nests have been seen from February to May.
+Nests in streamside banks.

-Habitat and Conservation Status
+Habitat and conservation status

 It appears to be reliant upon forested streams below 1,000 m and will tolerate secondary and selectively logged forest and even streamside vegetation within coconut plantations, close to forest edge.

 IUCN has assessed this bird as near threatened with the population being estimatesd at 1,500 to 7,000 mature individuals.
 This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.

 Extensive lowland deforestation throughout its range is the chief threat.
 Only 4% forest cover is estimated to remain on Bohol.
 Most remaining lowland forest is leased to logging concessions or mining applications.
 Watercourses with high siltation loads, resulting from deforestation, appear not to hold the species, and riverine pollution is likely to have a similar impact.
 Tree-cutting, agricultural expansion, including pesticide (specifically Carbofuran) contamination from commercial growing of banana, and soil erosion are all threats to Rajah Sikatuna National Park (Bohol), a key sites for the species.
 Conversion of terminalia forest into rice fields and oil palm plantation is driving habitat loss elsewhere.
 Current laws protecting riverine habitats are weak and require revision.

+It is found in the Rajah Sikatuna Protected Landscape in Bohol, Samar Island Natural Park on Samar, Kuapnit Balinsasayao National Park on Leyte but actual protection from deforestation are lax.